ikizir/HohhaDynamicXOR/README.md

 We protect individual salt values with brute force attack complexity of 2 ^ ( 192 + ( 4 + 8 ) * 40 ) = 2 ^ ( 192 + 12 * 40) = 2 ^ ( 192 + 480 ) = 2 ^ 672
 But, the shameless, claims revealing our key body in "a few minutes"!

 OK!
-In order to better understand of 2 ^ Something values, I'll give concrete numbers:
+In order to better understand 2 ^ Something values, I'll give concrete numbers:

 Wikipedia says that the most powerful computer of the world today, can break 56 bit DES encryption with brute force attack in 399 seconds.
 That means, we need 798 seconds to break 57 bits with brute force.